Multi-Level Graph Sketches via Single-Level Solvers: Single Level Approximation Algorithms

 It follows that $W(\MST(\tilde{G}))\leq 2 W(G^*)=2\,\OPT$.
 Now, using the results of~\cite{Alstrup2017} for the special case where $f(x)=tx$ and $t=(2k-1)(1+\eps)$, we can construct a $(2k-1)(1+\eps)$--spanner $\tilde{G}'$ of $\tilde{G}$ which satisfies

 Combining these we have the desired estimate

-Finally, $W(E')= O(|T|^\frac1k) W(ST(G,T))$ follows from~\eqref{EQ:MSTBound1}. \end{proof}
+Finally, $W(G')= O(|T|^\frac1k) W(ST(G,T))$ follows from \cref{EQ:MSTBound1}. \end{proof}

-Both bounds given in Theorem \ref{THM:Subsetwise1} are interesting for different reasons.
-The first stated bound shows that Algorithm \ref{ALG:SubsetwiseGeneral} yields an $O(|T|^\frac1k)$--approximation to the optimal solution.
+Both bounds given in \cref{THM:subsetwise1} are interesting for different reasons.
+The first stated bound shows that \cref{ALG:subsetwise} yields an $O(|T|^\frac1k)$--approximation to the optimal solution.
+Dinitz et al.~\cite{dinitz2016label} proved the super-logarithmic hardness for the basic $k$--spanner problem by showing that for every $k \geq 3$ and every constant $\epsilon >0$ it is hard to approximate within a factor better than $2^{\log^{1-\epsilon}n/k}$.
+That implies that there does not exist any algorithm that can provide a better approximation ratio than \cref{ALG:subsetwise} when $k \geq 3$ unless $NP \subseteq BPTIME(2^{polylog(n)})$.

 The second bound gives a better notion of \textit{lightness} of a subsetwise spanner.
-When $T=V$, the minimal spanning tree and the Steiner tree over $V$ are the same, and hence lightness bounds for spanners in this case are stated in terms of the weight of $\MST(G)$.
+Typically, lightness of a spanner over all vertices is defined to be $W(G')/W(\MST(G))$, where MST$(G)$ is the minimum spanning tree of $G$.
+The notion of lightness for subsetwise spanners suggested by \cref{THM:subsetwise1} is $W(G')/W(\ST(G))$.
+When $T=V$, the minimum spanning tree and the Steiner tree over $V$ are the same, and hence these notions coincide.
 However, for $T\subsetneq V$ it is not generally true that $\MST(G)=\ST(G,T)$, but by definition the Steiner tree has smaller weight.
 Thus, this notion of lightness for subsetwise spanners stated in terms of the weight of the Steiner tree is more natural.
 Klein~\cite{Klein06} uses this notion of lightness for subsetwise spanners of planar graphs, but the results presented here are the first for general graphs.

 The following gives a precise (as opposed to asymptotic) bound for a subsetwise spanner by utilizing the greedy algorithm of Alth\"{o}fer et al.~\cite{Alth90}.